brunswickcomputing/racketmanager/readme.txt

 * NEW: added hebrew translation by Bar Shai
 * BUGFIX: fixed match_day option in [matches] shortcode when using multiple shortcodes on same page
 * BUGFIX: fixed calculation of apparatus points for gymnastics
-* BUGFIX: improved page loading times by caching MySQL query results and prevent unneccessary queries
+* BUGFIX: improved page loading times by caching MySQL query results and prevent unnecessary queries
 * BUGFIX: fix in matches pagination
 * BUGFIX: several small fixes